Wild Hog: Sus scrofa

 On private property with landowner permission, wild pigs may be trapped and hunted year round using any legal to own rifle, shotgun, crossbow, bow or pistol.
 There is no size or bag limit, and you may harvest either sex.
 Also, no hunting license is required on private property.
 A gun and light at night permit is not required to take wild hogs at night with a gun and light on private lands with landowner permission.

 On wildlife management areas (WMAs), hogs may be taken during most hunting seasons, except spring turkey.
 But, if it's during archery season, you must use a bow - during muzzleloading gun season, you can only use a muzzleloader.
-And, you do need a hunting license as well as management area permit and any other necessary permits to hunt during particular season on WMAs - where on some, daily bag limits on wild pigs do apply, and on a few, there's even a minimum size limit on what you can take.
+And, you do need a management area permit and any other necessary permits to hunt during particular season on WMAs - where on some, daily bag limits on wild pigs do apply, and on a few, there's even a minimum size limit on what you can take.
 On wildlife management areas, you may not use a gun and light at night.

 Feral Swine Dealer Identification Card Program - Department of Agriculature and Consumer Services.